“When you hear my music played, you’ll know that I”m not far away”(from The Golden Flute)

 Don’t know quite where to begin: Fellow Fonta boy / Moved to an egg ranch there in ’58 / A victim of St. Joes / Father ran Winchell’s Donut House at the Fontana Square / Fontana High (Fohi) graduate of ’72 / Studied music in the cow pastures of Norco / Met Bill Monroe, Ralph Stanley, Jim and Jessie, etc.

 One of my best friends coincidentally is Robert Morrow who helped you on the Quartz project of which the last chapter I consider biblical.
 When David Lynch was planning the movie, INLAND EMPIRE Ben Harper sweetly told him I was way more of an authority on Fontana than I really was.
 I thought in fear to beg them off but one day Ben Harper, Laura Dern, and Lynch were heading for our flat in Upland.
-They only got as far as Holt Blvd, a lightning storm hit them, and they all turned back (tender footed).
+They only got as far as Holt Blvd, a lightning storm hit them (and made the cattle run), and they all turned back (tender footed).
 And so goes the story of my life.
 But I did submit location photos, The Fontana Boxing Club, The Slovene Hall, The Iron Skillet, etc., and about a hundred dilapidated churches.
 After that I like to think that it was my grand contribution that influenced them-to instead shoot the whole movie in Poland.

 The Fontana Boxing Club (Photo: Patrick Brayer)